 The OPTION VARIABLE MASK IS ONE WORD AT Q-4 (or two words at Q-5 and Q-4 if there are more than 16 parameters) that describes which parameters are present.
 The RIGHTMOST bit (bit 15 in HP3000 nomenclature) corresponds to the rightmost (last) parameter; bit 14 refers to the next-to-last, and so forth on back to the first parameter.
-A 1 bit means the parameter is accessed.
+A 1 bit means the parameter is present; 0 means that the parameter was omitted and it should not be accessed.

-For example, suppose we have the following procedure head: PROCEDURE upshift(string,length,result); VALUE length; BYTE ARRAY string; INTEGER length,result; OPTION VARIABLE;
+For example, suppose we have the following procedure head:

+PROCEDURE upshift(string,length,result); VALUE length; BYTE ARRAY string; INTEGER length,result; OPTION VARIABLE;